 Cost of Revenues.
 Cost of revenues increased by \$8.0 million, or 84%, to \$17.5 million in the year ended December 31, 2008 as compared to \$9.5 million in the year ended December 31, 2007.
 The increase was primarily due an increase in cost of supply revenue of \$5.7 million and an increase in cost of collaborative licensing and development revenue of \$2.1 million.
 The increase in cost of supply revenue reflects higher manufacturing and support personnel, higher cost of manufacturing supplies and increased outsourced services in support of the manufacturing activities as well as 2008 reflecting a full year of operations in comparison to 2007 which reflects operations from the Acquisition Date.
-The increase in cost of collaborative licensing and development revenue reflects the additional personnel and overhead allocated to servicing our collaborative licensing partners as well as 2008 reflecting a full year of operations in comparison to 2007, which reflects operations from the Acquisition Date.
+The increase in cost of collaborative licensing a full year of operations in comparison to 2007, which reflects operations from the Acquisition Date.